Prof, students work on Virtual Field Trip about dinosaur research for high schoolers

 “My dream is to be a paleontologist,” he said.
 “For paleontologists, a lot of the fun is being out in the field looking for fossils.”

-Rogoff said a migration of sauropods, long-necked dinosaurs such as the Brontosaurus, took place across their search site more than 100 million years ago and scientists have proof of the migration from the field of bones left behind.
+He said large herds of sauropods, long-necked dinosaurs such as the Brontosaurus, traversed the region more than 100 million years ago and scientists have proof of these impressive herds from the field of bones they left behind.
 Many of those bones have been partially unearthed by erosion, Rogoff said.

-He said many of the fossils at the site were from marine animals, just as they are in Rowan’s Jean & Ric Edelman Fossil Park in Mantua Township.
-Rowan, in partnership with the Edelmans, is currently building a nearly $80 million museum at the site.
+He said many of the fossils in the region were from marine animals, just as they are in Rowan’s Jean & Ric Edelman Fossil Park in Mantua Township.

-“There were lots of belemnites, which were sort of like squid, and Gryphaea, aka Devil's Toenail, a bivalve like a clam or oyster,” Shelton said.
+“There were lots of belemnites, which were sort of like squid, and Devil’s Toenails, a bivalve like a clam or oyster,” Shelton said.

-Photo credits: Shelton excavates in bonebed (Trey Shelton); Members of VFT crew out west (Virginia Schutte)
+Photo credits: Shelton excavates in bonebed (Trey Shelton); Members of VFT crew out west; cliffside dig; fossil dig (Virginia Schutte)